 A special warranty deed will typically have the same protections given in a general warranty deed, but these protections only exist for defects in the title that are the results of the actions of the seller.
 This means a special warranty deed does not protect the buyer from issues that arise before the buyer’s immediate seller purchased the property.
 Special warranty deeds may also exclude one or more of the covenants typically found in a general warranty deed.

 A quitclaim deeds offers the buyer no protections.
 This is an “as is” selling of the property without any warranties or covenants to protect the buyer.
-The buyer receives whatever interest the seller has with
+The buyer receives whatever interest the seller has with little recourse against the seller for problems that arise after the closing.

 If you are buyer or seller of property, contact Jarvis Law to ensure that you are creating the right type of deed for your needs.